devanooga/devanooga.com/_pages/coc.md

 - {:#slack-politics-religion} Political, religious, and otherwise sensitive or controversial discussions are welcome, but we ask that users keep such topics out of the `#general` and `#random` channels.
 - {:#slack-new-channels} Users are welcome to create new channels for any topic.
 Administrators _may_ remove a channel if it is determined that it violates our CoC or if the channel is unused and cluttering up our channel list.
 - {:#slack-bots} Bots that provide information relevant to a channel, or provide some utility to a channel or the organization are encouraged.
 Bots that exist only as a joke or to provide content that could reasonably be considered spam are actively discouraged, and may be deleted.

+## Privacy

+- {:#privacy-contact-form} All administrators have access to the contact form submitted on the website.
+- {:#privacy-chat-logs} Administrators do not have access to private chat logs unless shared by a member of the private chat.
+We keep almost all chat logs indefinitely exclusing the following channels:
+  - {:#privacy-chat-logs-politics} `#politics` - 7 days
+  - {:#privacy-chat-logs-sandbox} `#sandbox` - 1 day
+- {:#privacy-admin-email} All administrators have access to the <admin@devanooga.com> e-mail address.